junxit/us-congress-bills-114/metadata.md

 - 2015-06-17 — Placed on the Union Calendar, Calendar No. 119.
 - 2015-06-17 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 114-163.
 - 2015-06-17 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 114-163.
+- 2015-06-23 — Considered under suspension of the rules. (consideration: CR H4566-4569)
+- 2015-06-23 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1633.
+- 2015-06-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-06-23 — Mr. Loudermilk moved to suspend the rules and pass the bill, as amended.
+- 2015-06-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4566-4567)
+- 2015-06-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H4566-4567)